 Students who meet Student Finance England residency criteria and are taking one of the following courses will receive the same level of funding as those without an HE qualification:

 - Nursing (adult, children’s, learning disabilities, and mental health)

 - Radiotherapy and Oncology.

-Students from Wales will not be eligible for any funding from Student Finance Wales apart from the Childcare Grant, Adult Dependents Grant and Disabled Students Allowances.
+Students who meet Student Finance Wales residency criteria will not be eligible for any funding apart from the Grants for Dependents and Disabled Students Allowances.

 I have a degree already and I want to study Engineering, Technology or Computer Science.
 Will I be eligible for any funding?

 As long as you study on a part-time basis, you will be eligible for the tuition fee loan and part-time maintenance loan.
 You must be studying in one of the above subjects or a combination of those subjects and study must be at least 25% intensity of a full-time equivalent course.
 You must complete your course within 16 years.
 Degree holders are not eligible for the UWE Bursary.